Get Infographic Inspiration from USA Today, NYT, and WSJ

 SHARE

-Way back when, years before Tim Berners-Lee put a user-friendly face on the internet, I distinctly remember the criticism USA Today faced when it launched: the color photography, the short articles, and those big infographics.
+Once upon a time, years before Tim Berners-Lee created the World Wide Web and gave the internet a user-friendly face, we distinctly remember the criticism USA Today faced when it launched: the color photography, the short articles, and those big infographics.
 That’s journalism?
 Do the editors have no faith in America’s ability to read?

-Well, sure enough, even the venerable New York Times eventually switched from black-and-white to color photography.
-And if you’ve read the Wall Street Journal lately, you know it’s hardly the text-centric newspaper it once was.
-In fact, the WSJ keeps a separate page for its data visualization projects.
+Well, sure enough, even the venerable The New York Times eventually switched from black-and-white to color photography.
+And if you’ve read the The Wall Street Journal in the last decade or more, you know it’s hardly the text-centric newspaper it once was.
+In fact, both the NYTimes and WSJ have a section of its website devoted entirely to data visualization projects (similarly named NYTimes Graphics and WSJ Graphics).
 If there’s data, there’s an infographic idea to go along with it.
-(See examples of effective infographics here.)

-One thing USA Today realized, even before the rise of the internet, is that we humans have become increasingly visual creatures.
-Nowadays, with screens and information pervading every nook and cranny we inhabit, figuring out how to organize and present that information is more important than ever.
+One thing USA Today realized, even before the rise of the internet, is that humans are visual creatures.
+With screens, videos, data visualizations, and information pervading every nook and cranny we inhabit, figuring out how to organize and present that information is more important than ever.
 And thanks to infographic templates, it’s also easier to do.

 As a result, those big infographics have become increasingly popular.
 In his book Visual Content Marketing: Leveraging Infographics, Video and Interactive Media to Attract and Engage Customers, author Stephen Gamble makes the case that today’s audience suffers from information overload.